 The anode is connected to the positive terminal of the battery and the cathode to the negative terminal.
 One of the characteristics of direct polarization is that the diode conducts with a voltage drop of 0.6 to 0.7 V. The applied voltage exceeds the contact potential and reduces the depletion region.
 The anode, in effect, becomes a source of holes and the cathode becomes a source of electrons, so that gaps and electrons are continuously generated in the joint.
 The current increases exponentially as the applied voltage tends to the value of the contact potential (0.6 to 0.7 V for silicon).
 This effect is described quantitatively with the diode equation:

 The anode is connected to the negative terminal of the battery and the cathode to the positive terminal.
 One of the characteristics of reverse polarization is that, the value of the internal resistance of the diode is very high and consequently acts as an open switch.
-The anode is connected to n-type silicon, the cathode to p-type silicon, the depletion region increases, which inhibits the diffusion of electrons and therefore the current.
-Although a reverse saturation current (Io) flow, it is extremely small (on the order of 10-19 to 10-15 A).
+The anode is connected to the n-type silicon and the cathode to the p-type silicon, the depletion region increases, which inhibits the diffusion of electrons and therefore the current.
+Although a reverse saturation current flows (Io), it is extremely small (on the order of 10-9 to 10-15 A).

 TYPES OF DIODES